Geometric interactions between bricks and $\tau$-rigidity: Geometry of bricks and -rigidity

 Next, we discuss the interactions between the indecomposable components in $\Irr(A)$ and $\Irr(B)$ with those belonging to $\Irr(\Lambda)$.
 For the simple module $S_v$ corresponding to the node $v \in \Tilde{Q}_0$, we obviously have $\mathcal{O}_{S_v} = \overline{\mathcal{O}}_{S_v}$ is an indecomposable component.
 If $\Z$ is an indecomposable irreducible component of $\Lambda$ different from $\mathcal{O}_{S_v}$, by Lemma \ref{Lem:on gluing}, any indecomposable module in $\Z$ is supported entirely over $Q$ or entirely over $Q'$.
 By irreducibility, only one situation occurs.
 Conversely, each indecomposable irreducible component for $A$ can be seen naturally as an indecomposable irreducible component for $\Lambda$ where the dimension vector is supported entirely on $Q$.
 A similar statement holds for $B$, and we get the following proposition.

 \begin{proposition} We have $\Irr^*(\Lambda) = \mathcal{O}_{S_v} \cup {\Irr^*(A)} \cup \Irr^*(B)$ where $* \in \{i, b, i\tau\}$. \end{proposition}

 \begin{proof} The first and second statements follow from our previous analysis.
-For indecomposable generically $\tau$-reduced components, we need to make use of Proposition \ref{GenReduced}.
+For indecomposable $\tau$-regular components, we need to make use of Proposition \ref{GenReduced}.
 We also observe that a simple module over a finite dimensional basic $k$-algebra $C$ is $\tau$-rigid if and only if there is no loop in the quiver of $C$ at the vertex corresponding to that simple module.
 Hence $S_v$ is $\tau$-rigid seen as an $A,B$ or $\Lambda$-module. \end{proof}

 Earlier in this section, we observed that all hereditary algebras, as well as every locally representation-directed algebra, fall into the setting of Theorem \ref{Thm: geometric 2 out of 3}.
-Thanks to the above observations, we obtain new examples via gluing.
-This, in particular, produces rep-infinite algebras which are not hereditary and satisfy the assumptions of Theorem \ref{Thm: geometric 2 out of 3}.
-Such algebras are in fact brick-infinite, and the 2nd bBT conjecture holds for them.
+Moreover, in Proposition \ref{PropGMM} we recalled the concrete characterization of those gentle algebras which are locally representation-directed, hence satisfying the desired condition of Theorem \ref{Thm: geometric 2 out of 3}.
+Thanks to the above observations, we obtain a large pool of new examples via gluing.
+This, in particular, produces rep-infinite algebras which are neither hereditary nor gentle but still satisfy the assumptions of Theorem \ref{Thm: geometric 2 out of 3}.
+For all such algebras, the 2nd bBT Conjecture holds.
 We summarize this construction in the following example.

 \begin{example} Let $\Lambda$ be obtained from a gluing of the algebras $A$ and $B$.
 If $\Irr^*(A)=\Irr^{\Delta}(A)$ and $\Irr^*(B)=\Irr^{\Delta}(B)$, then $\Irr^*(\Lambda)=\Irr^{\Delta}(\Lambda)$, where $*$ and $\Delta$ are any choice of pairs from $\{i, b, i\tau\}$.
 In other words, if a ``two out of three" property simultaneously holds for $A$ and $B$, then the same ``two out of three" property also holds for the algebra obtained from their gluing.
 In particular, for each $n \in \mathbb{Z}_{>0}$, there exist infinitely many (non-isomorphic) algebras of rank $n>1$ that are non-hereditary and each one of them, say $\Lambda$, satisfies $\Irr^i(\Lambda)=\Irr^{b}(\Lambda)=\Irr^{i\tau}(\Lambda)$.
 Furthermore, for the fixed rank $n$, one can construct $\Lambda$ to be rep-finite, or tame rep-infinite, or of wild type.
 From Theorem \ref{Thm: geometric 2 out of 3}, it follows that if $\Lambda$ is rep-infinite, then it is in fact brick-infinite and admits at least one parameter family of bricks of the same dimension. \end{example}